 - 1. Completion of all work is required in order to pass the course. - 2.
 Put effort into your work and do more than the minimum requirement for assignments.
 If you choose to do the absolute minimum amount of work on assignments, do not expect to receive an A. Earning an A on an assignment involves putting additional effort into your work, including close proofreading.
 If you have difficulty with writing, visit the writing center early and often.
-The tutors there are amazingly good-Please have your tutor send an email to me outlining what you worked on. - 3.
+The tutors there are amazingly helpful; please have your tutor send an email to me outlining what you worked on. - 3.
 Budget your time.
 If you fall behind, the effect on your grade can be dire.
 Look at the schedule and plan your time so you stay current on the work and know what is expected each week. - 4.
 Take notes when you are reading.
-This will help you with class discussions, in-class activities, and often with your term paper as well. - 5.
-Ask for help.
+This will help you with class discussions, in-class activities, and with your graded assignments - 5.
+ASK FOR HELP.
 Please come by my office hours.
-I will make appointments with you if my office hours are not workable for you.
+I will make appointments to meet after class if you are not available during my office hourse.
 I am happy to talk to you, and will schedule an alternative time convenient for us both.
-I am here to help, I want to help, but I can't help you if you don't ask.
+I am here to help, I want to help, but I can't help you if you don't talk to me with enough advance notice for my help to make a difference